 Food Storage: To discourage mice from entering your home, store food in plastic or metal containers and avoid leaving perishables on the counters.
 Ensure you clear up any food waste and crumbs too.

 Waste Disposal: Empty your bins regularly and, if possible, keep outside bins away from your home.

-For leading mice control service in London, qualified by BPCA/RSPH, call JG Pest Control now, on 0203 588 2630
+For leading mice control service in London, by qualified RSPH technicians, call JG Pest Control now, on [london-number]

 Proofing Your Home

 Gaps: Exterior walls might contain holes for cables and pipes, so ensure they are sealed up.
 Coarse grade stainless steel wire wool works well, you can combine with expanding foam, concrete or caulking and small holes can just be filled with expanding foam or concrete or similar to deter activity.
 NB: Check for old disused pipework holes too.